bananaml/fructose/README.md

 ai = Fructose(client = client)
 ```

-### Alternative LLM APIs:
 Note that Fructose uses OpenAI's `json` return mode for all calls, and `tools` API for the `uses` function-calling.
 Not all alternative LLM providers support these features, and those that do likely exhibit subtle differences in the API.

 You're free to point to alternative APIs using a custom client (above) or the `OPENAI_BASE_URL` environment variable, but Fructose does not officially support it.